fourtytoo/record-deps/README.md

 Where and what type of file is saved depends on the project map keys `:record-deps-edn` and `:record-deps-txt`.
-The former specifies the pathname of the EDN data and the latter the pathname of the txt description.
+The former specifies the pathname of the EDN data and the latter the pathname of the textual description.
 Whichever you are more comfortable with.